syncfusion-content/wpf-docs/wpf/Ribbon/DealingWithRibbon.md

 {% endtabs %}

 ## Resize Ribbon Window
-The ribbon control dynamically resizes as width of the window decreases, when the windows border touches the last placed Ribbon bar, the total Ribbon bar will be converted into a dropdown button and the items can be accessed by clicking on that dropdown arrow.
+The ribbon control dynamically resizes as width of the window decreases, when the windows border touches the last placed Ribbon bar, the Ribbon will begin to resize its elements.

+If there is a [`RibbonGallery`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.RibbonGallery.html) in a [`RibbonBar`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.RibbonBar.html), it will be resized until it is converted to a dropdown button.
+The Ribbon will then reduce each pair of three continuous [`Large`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.SizeForm.html) size form items as [`Small`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.SizeForm.html) size form items.
+In the same way, each pair of three continuous [`Small`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.SizeForm.html) size form items will be converted to [`ExtraSmall`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.SizeForm.html) size.
+Then, starting with the last bar, each [`RibbonBar`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.RibbonBar.html) will be converted into a dropdown button, with its items accessible by clicking on the dropdown arrow.

+When the size of the window is increased, the [`RibbonBar`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.RibbonBar.html) will become visible if the spacing between the window border and the [`RibbonBar`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.RibbonBar.html) is large enough to accommodate its items.
+These items will then be expanded in the order that they were collapsed, starting with the most recently collapsed item and ending with the most recently collapsed item.

 The [`IsAutoSizeFormEnabled`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.Ribbon.html#Syncfusion_Windows_Tools_Controls_Ribbon_SetIsAutoSizeFormEnabled_System_Windows_DependencyObject_System_Boolean_) property must be set to True to get responsive ribbon window.
-Same behavior will be continued to every Ribbon bar while minimized continuously.
-Again, the Ribbon bar will be visible if the spacing between window border and Ribbon bar has enough space to allocate all the items in that Ribbon bar.
 The following snippet is used for resize the ribbon window.

 {% tabs %}